IBM/innovate-digital-bank/README.md

 registry.<REGION_ABBREVIATION>.bluemix.net/<YOUR_NAMESPACE>/<YOUR_IMAGE_NAME>
 ```

-For example, to deploy the portal microservice to my docker image registry in the US-South region, my deploy_target will be:
+For example, to deploy the accounts microservice to my docker image registry in the US-South region, my deploy_target will be:

 ```
-registry.ng.bluemix.net/amalamine/innovate-portal
+registry.ng.bluemix.net/amalamine/innovate-accounts
 ```
 #### to get your namespace, run: